 This step can be run from any host architecture.

 debootstrap --arch=arm64 --foreign <distro> /mnt/

-Replace <distro> with your preferred distribution, probably buster or cosmic.
+Replace <distro> with your preferred distribution, probably buster or focal.

 From a different host architecture

 Copy qemu to the target filesystem and chroot to target:

 cp /usr/bin/qemu-arm-static /mnt/usr/bin/ chroot /mnt /usr/bin/qemu-arm-static /bin/sh -i